Mitch-Boesel/CashTracker/README.md

 # CashTracker
 Personal project of mine.
+The application provides statistics, graphs, and other metrics for monthly and yearly spending.
-Incorporates a ReactJS frontend, .NET Core Web Api backend, with a PostgreSql database.
+Incorporates a ReactJS frontend, .NET Core Web Api backend, and a PostgreSQL database.
-Provides graphs and statistics for monthly and yearly spending
+Can be ran locally or over a docker network using the dockerfiles and docker-compose file, depending on configuration.